Machina-Labs/path_planning_hw/README.md

 Written by: Scott Mackinlay

 ## The Context
 Here at Machina, we use giant robots to bend and fold metal into all sorts of different shapes.
-To do that, we need to supply our robots with a list of points to execute.
-The robots run through those points, executing one commanded point per fixed time step.
+To do that, we need to supply our robots with a path, in form of a list of co-ordinate points, to travel through.
+The robots run through those points, moving from one point to the next, each in a fixed time step.
 This means that the time to complete a path of points is directly proportional to the number of points in that path.
+Because fast robots help us form more parts, we need to go fast.
+Real fast!

-Because fast robots are cool (and help us form more parts), we need to go fast.
-Real fast.
 I've got a parametrized curve that represents a section of a path, and we need to know how quickly we can get the robots to execute that curve.

 Here is one of our robots moving at ~10ft/sec for inspiration:
 ![i_am_speed](i_am_speed.gif?raw=True)